pioneers/website/software/robot_api.md

 **paramameters (params)** Values that are given to a function when called.
 For example, `my_function(parameter1, parameter2)`

 **PID** Short for Proporitional Integral Differntial.
 Process for maintaining a sensor value.
 Similar to cruise control.

-**potentiometer** Device that delivers information to the robot.
-Potentiometers are like protractors and report angular displacement

 **RFID**  Short for Radio Frequency Identification.
 A technology that allows passive (unpowered) devices to communicate data wirelessly using radio waves